animeshgarai09/Felix-UI-Vanilla/readme.md

 Alerts are used to communicate a state that affects a system, feature or page.
 Alerts can be used to important messages to the user.

-Find more detail on below topics of _Alert_ visit https://felix-ui-dev.netlify.app/documentation.html#alert
+To find more detail on the below topics visit documentation on [Alert](https://felix-ui-dev.netlify.app/documentation.html#alert)

 -   Primary alert
 -   Error alert